rubinius/rubinius/web/doc/en/memory-system/object-layout.markdown

 aware of.

-As you might have seen earlier in this part of the documentation, the generic object layout also includes an Object pointer called ivars.
-As you might already thought, this is a pointer to a so called LookupTable that contains the instance variables for this object.
-A LookupTable is a structure much like Ruby's Hash, but it uses only Symbols as the keys.
+As you might have seen earlier in this part of the documentation, the generic object layout also includes an `Object` pointer called `ivars`.
+As you might already thought, this is a pointer to a so called `LookupTable` that contains the instance variables for this object.
+A `LookupTable` is a structure much like Ruby's `Hash`, but it uses only Symbols as the keys.

 ## Packed object layout

 Since Ruby is a very flexible language, you never know up front what the instance variables will be that people will use in their objects.
-This is the reason that we need the LookupTable as described in the previous section.
+This is the reason that we need the `LookupTable` as described in the previous section.

 Even though Ruby is very dynamic, a lot of code that is executed